What could be more delicious, satisfying – and yes, decadent – than enjoying gourmet meals in the comfort of your own

 Wide Variety of Healthy Meals

 When it comes to healthy meals, Factor goes all-in.
 They use no refined sugars in any of their dishes.
 All of the ingredients used by Factor dishes are non-GMO, from the green beans and cauliflower to the sweet potatoes and parmesan cheese.
-And every meal is gluten-free, a boon for both those with celiac disease and allergies, as well as those devoted to eating healthy.
+And every meal is delivered fresh, never frozen.

 As for wide variety?
 Factor beats every other delivery service there, too.
 There are plenty of dishes you’d consider “gourmet,” like Garlic Tomato Shrimp and Goat Cheese Chicken, but also homier dishes like pulled pork and good-old-fashioned burgers.
 There are sides like risotto and quinoa, but also all-time favorites like mashed cauliflower.
 And there are dishes that are perfect for breakfasts, lunches and dinners.